Balsamic Tomatoes and Spinach - tangy sweet balsamic tomatoes with onion and spinach for a perfect side for breakfast, lunch or dinner.

 I like it over crispy oven-baked toast (gluten-free) with some sunny side up eggs.
 It's a perfect start to the day.

-For the oven-baked toast, you can either syn your choice of bread or use a healthy extra b allowance.
-Place it on a baking tray lined with parchment, spray over the top with olive oil cooking spray and then bake at 200c/fan 180c/400f or gas mark 6.
+For the oven-baked toast, place it on a baking tray lined with parchment, spray over the top with olive oil cooking spray and then bake at 200c/fan 180c/400f or gas mark 6.
 Bake until golden on top and then flip and let the other side brown.
 Takes about 8-10 minutes, but makes amazingly crunchy toast.
 So good!!!

 More Tomatoes Recipes